renetta96/renetta96.github.io/README.md

 - Allows Mother Hive / Teleportal and Wuzzy to spawn/summon more types of Metapis to fight.
 - Each hive adds 1 max bee to Mother Hive.
 Each 2 hives adds 1 bee to Wuzzy's pool.
 - Can only be built near a Mother Hive.
 - Extra bees from Child Hives consume honey in Container periodically.
 Without enough honey, they gradually die.
+The honey cost grows exponentially with Mother Hive level and number of extra bees.
 - Regenerating extra bees cost honey.
 Without enough honey, they stop regenerating.
+The honey cost grows exponentially with Mother Hive level and number of extra bees.

 ### **Metapis Moonguard Hive**
 ![Metapis Moonguard Hive](https://i.imgur.com/zI5m1RN.png)